The difference between inside sales and outside sales explained

 A couple of decades ago, the concept of remote selling dominating B2B would have seemed incredible.

-Now, it’s technically possible for a business to build and scale from virtually anywhere in the world - without ever coming face-to-face with a customer in real life!
+Now, the landscape of inside sales vs. outside sales has shifted significantly, meaning it's technically possible for a business to build and scale from virtually anywhere in the world—without ever coming face-to-face with a customer in real life!

 That’s not to say that traditional field selling is dead.
 Building human connections is still central to sales, and face-to-face selling is still incredibly effective when it comes to closing deals.